emagiz/emdocs/mds/microlearning/expert-solution-architecture-determining-needed-memory.md

 # Determining Needed Memory

 In this microlearning, we will focus on how can stay in control of your integration landscape with the help of determining the needed memory footprint for your integration landscape.
 As your integration landscape changes over time the need for more (or less) memory is evident.

-.Therefore it is crucial to know how you can determine the memory correctly.
+Therefore it is crucial to know how you can determine the memory correctly.

 Should you have any questions, please contact academy@emagiz.com.